 A pair of worn in runners for doing some light trekking around Rishikesh.

-Sandals that can be easily removed, Also bring a very cheap pair of sandals forwhen we visit temples.
-Monkeys like designer shoes and they trade them for bananas!
+Sandals that can be easily removed, Also bring a very cheap pair of sandals for when we visit temples.
+Monkeys like designer shoes.
+They steal them and trade them for bananas!

 Over the counter diarrhea medication, as previously mentioned.

 Sanitary hand wipes